gforns/kong-datadog-intro/README.md

 ```

-## Collent All K8s logs in Datadog:
+## Collect all K8s logs in Datadog:

 Datadog can monitor all logs from the k8s cluster using the Autodiscovery.